Our story, impact, partners, and supporters

-Life Lines was set up by a team comprising of Professor Louise Rose, a Professor of Critical Care Nursing at the Florence Nightingale Faculty of Nursing, Midwifery and Palliative Care, King’s College London, Dr Joel Meyer, a critical care consultant at Guy’s and St Thomas’, and Michel Paquet, who developed aTouchAway™ and is the CEO of Aetonix, the company that developed aTouchAway™ used for our bespoke virtual visiting solution.
+Life Lines was set up by a team comprising of Professor Louise Rose, a Professor of Critical Care Nursing at the Florence Nightingale Faculty of Nursing, Midwifery and Palliative Care, King’s College London, Dr Joel Meyer, a critical care consultant at Guy’s and St Thomas’ NHS Foundation Trust, and Michel Paquet, the CEO of Aetonix, the company that developed aTouchAway™ used for our bespoke virtual visiting solution.

 [Pictured right: Dr Joel Meyer (left) and Prof Louise Rose (right) with tablets from the first delivery to support families, patients and clinical teams]

 Life Lines was developed and is sustained by a unique partnership of clinicians, academics, companies and charities who shared expertise and resources to help patients and families stay connected during the COVID-19 pandemic.